Berdiansk: Development

-20th century
+Soviet period and late 20th century

 During the Ukrainian War of Independence, Berdiansk fell under the control of the Makhnovshchina, becoming one of the key centres for the Ukrainian anarchist movement.

 During the Soviet period Berdiansk was a powerful industrial centre.
 There were machine factories of all types, an oil refinery, a fiberglass factory, cable factory, ferroconcrete combine, factory of materials handling equipment, provisions factory, a bread-baking complex, milk plant, a meat-packing plant, a considerable quantity of construction and mounting organizations, commodity railway station and the sea trading port.

-21st century
+Between 1939 and 1958 the city was known as "Osypenko", so named after Hero of the Soviet Union Polina Osipenko.

+The Jews in Berdiansk were murdered during the German occupation of Ukraine in 1941 and 1942.
+During the rest of the Soviet period, little is known about the Jewish community.
+In the early 1990s, after Ukrainian independence, a Jewish cultural society in Berdiansk was created.
+In 1994, there were 2,000 Jews in Berdiansk, making up 1.3% of the population.
+The economy of Berdiansk declined due to the dissolution of the Soviet Union.
+The majority of the large industrial enterprises ceased operation or were reorganised into smaller private concerns.

+Russo-Ukrainian War

 Following the completion of the Crimea Bridge, and amidst hostile Ukrainian-Russian relations, the Ukrainian seaport authority stated in November 2018 that in Berdiansk year on year shipping had dropped 50%.
 They said that this was due to ships not getting permission from Russia to pass through the Kerch strait.
 Russia denied any disruption to Ukrainian shipping.

-On 27 February 2022, three days after the 2022 Russian invasion of Ukraine began, Berdiansk was captured by the Russian Army following the Battle of Berdiansk during the Southern Ukraine offensive of the 2022 Russian invasion of Ukraine.
+On 27 February 2022, three days after the Russian invasion of Ukraine began, Berdiansk was captured by the Russian Army during the Southern Ukraine offensive of the Russian invasion of Ukraine.
 Many local people protested the occupation in the streets, singing the Ukrainian national anthem.
-The Russian navy Alligator-class landing ship Saratov was sunk in the port of Berdiansk by a Ukrainian attack on 24 March 2022.
+The Russian Navy Tapir-class landing ship Saratov was sunk in the port of Berdiansk by a Ukrainian attack on 24 March 2022.
 On 6 September 2022 Artem Bardin, the city's Russian-imposed commandant, was attacked and seriously injured near the administration building, and died later that day.
 A series of explosions was reported at Russian-occupied Berdiansk air base on 8 December 2022.